raluca-elena/telemetry-analysis/README.md

  * AF prints in console 3 links:
      1. link to task graph inspector
      2. link to the specification of the task graph
-     3. link to a simple html page that Monitors when your Graph has finished executing
+     3. link to a simple html page that monitors when your graph has finished executing